thestelllar/thestelllar_blog/_posts/2023-07-21-I-Bought-Networks-to-an-LLMs-Fight.md

 ---
 layout: post
-title: "I Bought Networks to an LLMs Fight"
+title: "I bought Networks to an LLMs fight"
 date: 2023-07-21 20:24:00
 blurb: "A look at an example post using Bay Jekyll theme."
 # og_image: /assets/img/content/Meet_The_Characters.svg